Words by Katie Puckett

 Wallwork says that the UK’s healthcare resources were already stretched before COVID, with occupancy of hospital beds usually close to 100%.
 This is partly because of a significant shortfall in social care funding, which means frail older people are stranded in hospital because there is no care home place available, or no support to help them in their home.
 Social care is run separately from healthcare, the responsibility of local authorities, though the National Health Service has recently begun to introduce “integrated care systems” to bring together the different service providers in a local area.
 Joining up the system would improve resilience in various ways, she says – for example, organizations in the care sector might have been better able to access personal protective equipment (PPE) via their healthcare partners: “Acute hospitals already have defined supply chains or may have been able to tap into a central procurement process, but care homes, hospices and carers who go into people’s homes were unable to do this and struggled to procure any.”
 This strategy was broadly similar among both public systems like the NHS and private healthcare services, based on a survey of WSP’s global client base.

-"We need resilience in all of these supporting areas – primary care, mental health, social care, community services – to give us resilience across the whole system"Sarah Wallwork, Principal consultant, healthcare advisory team, WSP UK
+"We need resilience in all of the supporting areas – primary care, mental health, social care, community services – to give us resilience across the whole system"Sarah Wallwork, WSP

 Supply chains geared to lowest cost, not resilience